Outline and Boxes on a Blue Blackground

 “Most people don’t have a choice about whether to participate in the market for labor.
 So making sure that the laws are fit for the conditions of people’s working lives is critically important for ensuring the basic minimum standards of civil society.
 There can be real vulnerabilities to exploitation given that people need to put bread on the table.
 So we need to be especially vigilant.”

-—Gillian Lester, Columbia Law School Dean and Lucy G. Moses Professor of Law and co-editor of Philosophical Foundations of Labour Law
+—Gillian Lester, Dean Emerita and Alphonse Fletcher Jr. Professor of Law and co-editor of Philosophical Foundations of Labour Law

 Related Faculty